flacks/tenshi/README.md

 ## Synopsis

-`sudo tenshi`, excluding `sudo` if you have write access to `/etc/unbound/local-blocking-data.conf`.
+If installed with Cargo or built from source, run `sudo tenshi`, excluding `sudo` if you have write access to `/etc/unbound/local-blocking-data.conf`.

+If installed from the Arch User Repository, run `sudo tenshi-rs`, heeding the same `sudo` exception above.

 Utility will prompt to continue.
-For promptless execution, run `echo y | sudo tenshi`.
+For promptless execution, prepend `echo y |` to command.

 ## To do